Peoria Personal Injury Attorney

 For example, if a trial reveals a plaintiff was 10% at fault in a $100,000 case, the plaintiff would lose 10% of the award for a net award of $90,000 instead.
 However, Illinois restricts this at 50%; the plaintiff’s fault cannot exceed the defendant’s fault, otherwise the plaintiff loses the right to recovery.

-How Long Will a Personal Injury Case Take to Settle?
+How Long Will a Personal Injury Case Take to Settle in Peoria?

 The vast majority of personal injury cases never make it to the trial phase.
 It is almost always in the best interests of all parties involved to settle a personal injury case as soon as possible with a settlement negotiation.
 If settlement proceeds amicably, a case may resolve within a few weeks.
 However, more complex cases, cases against large companies, and cases involving multiple defendants or unclear liability can take quite a long time, sometimes several years.